Startr/codezy/README.md

-RIAC Cloud is licenced under the AGPLv3 and builds on SMERGE.
+Startr Codezy Code is licenced under the AGPLv3 and builds on SMERGE.

 SMERGE is licenced under the MIT license.
 Licence for third-party libraries may differ and those licences apply in those cases.